openhab/openhab-docs/configuration/items.md

 ##### Text File Linking

 One can also link an Item with a Channel using the `.items` file.
-Information about available Channels and options can be found in the Binding readme or discovered via PaperUI.
+Information about available Channels and options can be found in the Binding readme or discovered via Paper UI.

-In PaperUI select a Thing to learn about all Channels the Thing support.
+In Paper UI select a Thing to learn about all Channels the Thing support.

 Linking an Item to a Channel is of the form `{channel="channel id"}`.
 Some examples: